martinklepsch/martinklepsch.org/_posts/2014-10-21-s3-beam-direct-upload-to-s3-with-clojure-and-clojurescript.markdown

 In a
 [previous post](http://www.martinklepsch.org/posts/using-coreasync-and-transducers-for-direct-s3-upload.html)
-I described how to upload files from the browser to S3 using Clojure and Clojurescript.
+I described how to upload files from the browser directly to S3 using Clojure and Clojurescript.
 I now packaged this up into a small (tiny, actually) library:
 [s3-beam](https://github.com/martinklepsch/s3-beam).